Why every travel photographer should carry a notebook

 What you see is the most obvious and usually the easiest.
 But don’t just take note of the big picture, make sure to go into extreme details: The pieces of paint falling from the wall, the tiny bug hiking over the table cloth or the police man’s crow’s feet.
 These are the details that will blow life in a travel essay and make the reader feel like she is there with you.

 When you’ve written down everything you see, spend a short while identifying what kind of smells you find around you.
 Don’t just note “grilled chicken”, that is too vague.
 Don’t write WHAT you smell, write HOW it smells.
-Maybe “the oily smell from the chicken mixed with the dense fumes from the cars and the smoke from the coal — from time to time the fruity cologne of the chef manage to break through the heavy smells”.
+Maybe “the oily smell from the chicken mixed with the dense fumes from the cars and the smoke from the coal — from time to time the fruity cologne of the chef manages to break through the heavy smells”.
 Be THAT specific.

 Then do the same for what you can taste.
 What you can touch.
 What you can hear.
 Go through all the senses, one after another.